svvd-m/real-estate-price-prediction/README.md

 Real estate price prediction is an important task for buyers, sellers, and real estate agents.
 This project applies **multiple machine learning models** to analyze housing prices and provides insights into the most significant features influencing property values.

 ### **Key Features**
-✔ **Data Preprocessing**: Handling missing values, feature selection, and transformation.
+- **Data Preprocessing**: Handling missing values, feature selection, and transformation.
-✔ **Feature Engineering**: Normalization using Yeo-Johnson transformation to reduce skewness.
+- **Feature Engineering**: Normalization using Yeo-Johnson transformation to reduce skewness.
-✔ **Model Training**: Comparing different regression models to find the best predictor.
+- **Model Training**: Comparing different regression models to find the best predictor.
-✔ **Feature Importance**: Analyzing key factors affecting house prices using SHAP values.
+- **Feature Importance**: Analyzing key factors affecting house prices using SHAP values.
-✔ **Hyperparameter Tuning**: Optimizing model performance using GridSearchCV.
+- **Hyperparameter Tuning**: Optimizing model performance using GridSearchCV.

 ### Real-World Applications
-✔ For Real Estate Agents:
+- For Real Estate Agents:
 Set competitive listing prices based on property features.
 Identify undervalued properties for quick investment opportunities.

-✔ For Home Buyers & Sellers:
+- For Home Buyers & Sellers:
 Estimate the fair price of a home before buying/selling.
 Compare different properties based on features.

-✔ For Investors & Financial Analysts:
+- For Investors & Financial Analysts:
 Predict housing market trends based on historical data.
 Optimize real estate portfolios by analyzing location-based pricing trends.

 ### Future Improvements
-✔ Deploy as a Web App
+- Deploy as a Web App
 A Gradio-based UI (coming soon) will allow users to enter property details and get instant price predictions.

-✔ Improve Data & Features
+- Improve Data & Features
 Integrate real-time real estate market data for more accurate predictions.
 Add economic indicators (interest rates, inflation, etc.).

-✔ Enhance Model Performance
+- Enhance Model Performance
 Try deep learning models (e.g., LSTMs, CNNs) for advanced price forecasting.
 Tune hyperparameters further using Bayesian Optimization.

 ##  **Run the Project in Google Colab**
-### ** Step 1: Open the Colab Notebook**
+### Step 1: Open the Colab Notebook
 Click the link below to open the project in **Google Colab**:
  **[Run in Colab](https://colab.research.google.com/drive/1tjUv2aYLBIJAG39ViEM_vrSZnFT3De10?usp=sharing)**

-### ** Step 2: Load the Dataset**
+### Step 2: Load the Dataset
 The dataset is stored in **this GitHub repository**.
 In the Colab notebook, the dataset is automatically fetched using the following code: